francopasut/academic/content/en/post/vim_honza_snippets_ultisnips/index.md

 [Honza vim-snippets](https://github.com/honza/vim-snippets) contains an extensive collection of snippets for various languages.

-in fact into the [Honza GitHub repository](https://github.com/honza/vim-snippets) you'll find two separate collections of snippets for the same languages.
+In fact into the [Honza GitHub repository](https://github.com/honza/vim-snippets) you'll find two separate collections of snippets for the same languages.

 What's the difference about them?
 This is the argument we are going to talk about in this article.